Box Mods 101

 Box vape mods are now more often preferred over mechanical mods.
 Many variable wattage mods can match the power outputs of other, more capable, mechanical mods that are on the market today.
 This preference over mechanical mods is because box mods are easier to use and maintain and are built with various safety features, such as short circuit protection, reverse battery protection, thermal protection, and automatic cutoffs, which prevent accidental fires inside the pocket or purse.

 Even though box mods are safer than mechanical mods, they still need to be handled with care.
-All the reports of exploding mods are either because they were mechanical mods with no circuitry or there was damage to the battery due to mishandling.
+All the reports of exploding mods are either because they were mechanical mods with no circuitry or there was damage to the cell due to mishandling.

 Now, if you looked at our vape mod reviews above, you may have noticed that we mentioned several of them offer a “bypass” mode.
 Bypass mode will make a box mod work like a mech mod.
 Drippers will have an option to use the best box mods as a mech if they so wish.
 For most vapers, we recommend taking advantage of the precision control of today’s top-rated vape mods.